-Section Two- Core Courses.
+Section One- Core Courses.
 Core courses are required and count towards the Bachelor of Arts degree.
 These courses are organized into six (6) core clusters: Humanities, Social and Behavioral Sciences, Math and Natural Science, Fine Arts and Modern Language, Foundation Studies and Electives.
 Students must complete 60 hours of Core Courses.

-Section Three- Entrepreneurial Leadership Studies.
-The Bachelor of Arts in Entrepreneurial Leadership Studies requires 30 credit hours of Entrepreneurial Leadership Studies major courses, 15 hours of Service Learning/Practicum courses, and

-15 hours of elective courses.
-Students must complete 54 hours of Major Courses.
+Section Two- Entrepreneurial Leadership Studies.
+The Bachelor of Arts in Entrepreneurial Leadership Studies requires 30 credit hours of Entrepreneurial Leadership Studies major courses, 15 hours of Service Learning/Practicum courses, and 15 hours of elective courses.
+Students must complete 60 hours of Major Courses.

-Total hours to complete for Bachelor of Arts in Entrepreneurial Leadership Studies is 120 semester credit hours.
+Total hours required to complete the Bachelor of Arts in Entrepreneurial Leadership Studies is 120 semester credit hours.

-Core courses are required and count towards the Associate of Arts degree.
-These courses are organized into six (6) Core Clusters: 1) Humanities, 2) Social and Behavioral Sciences, 3) Math and Natural Science, 4) Fine Arts and Modern Language, 5) Foundation Studies and 6) Electives.
+Core courses are required and count towards the Bachelor of Arts degree.
+These courses are organized into six (6) Core Clusters: 1) Humanities, 2) Social and Behavioral Sciences, 3) Math and Natural Sciences, 4) Fine Arts and Modern Language, 5) Foundation Studies and 6) Electives.